Saint Kentigern College: Rugby

 Alumni of the Rugby Program who have represented New Zealand (for the All Blacks) include Steve Surridge, John Afoa, Joe Rokocoko, Jerome Kaino, Kieran Read, Matt Duffie, Seta Tamanivalu, Dalton Papali'i, Braydon Ennor, Finlay Christie and Tamaiti Williams.

 The 1st XV were the previous holders of the Moascar Cup.
 First in 1981 from defeating Wesley, and again in 1999 when they defeated the then World champion, Kelston Boys, by 18–14.
-Other notable years include 1996, 1998 and 2000, where they were Runners up in the 1A competition.
+Other notable years include 1996, 1998 and 2000, where they were Runners-up in the 1A competition.

 In 2001, the 1st XV surpassed their performance in the previous year's 1A competition and claimed the championship by defeating King's College in the final.
 The team was relegated from 1A in 2003 but earned promotion back to the premier grade in 2005 after an undefeated season in the 1B competition.

 The Saint Kentigern 1st XV won back-to-back 1A titles in 2011 and 2012, secured its first Top 4 National Championship in 2012, and claimed consecutive Co-educational National Titles in 2010 and 2011.
 As a result of winning the Top 4 National Final, the 2013 1st XV was invited to the Sanix Youth World Invitational Tournament, held in early May, where they defeated Hartpury College to win the world championship title.

 The Saint Kentigern 1st XV won their third consecutive Auckland 1A title in 2013 with a last-minute penalty, becoming the first team to achieve a three-peat in the competition.
 Saint Kentigern later won the Auckland 1A title again in 2015 and 2017.
 In 2019, the school won the Co-educational division of the National First XV Championship, defeating Feilding High School 29–22.

-In 2018, Saint Kentigern's was excluded from the competition due to their recruiting practices by rival schools.
+In 2018, Saint Kentigern's was excluded from the competition due to its recruiting practices by rival schools.